Skip to main content

 Conservation & restoration workshop

-Specialists in woodworking, lutherie, copper processing and surface treatment work here on the conservation and restoration of instruments.
-The workshop is open by appointment only to professionals who are working with musical instruments.
+Specialists in woodworking, lutherie, copper processing, and surface treatment work here on the conservation and restoration of instruments.
+The workshop is open by appointment only to professionals working with musical instruments.

-Like most museums, the MIM adheres to four basic principles of conservation and restoration:
+Like most museums, the MIM follows four basic principles of conservation and restoration:

-• The aesthetic, historic and physical integrity of the object is respected.
+• Respect for integrity - The historic, physical, and aesthetic integrity of the object is always preserved.

-• The quality of the restoration is not determined by the known value of the article.
-Every item in our collection will receive careful treatment.
+• Equal care for all objects - The quality of restoration is not determined by the object’s known value; every item in the collection receives the same careful treatment.

-• If the results of the potential treatment techniques are not reversible, then we avoid such techniques.
-Treatment must essentially always be reversible.
-New parts receive a MIM stamp.
+• Reversibility - If the results of potential treatment techniques are not reversible, such techniques are avoided.
+Treatment must be essentially reversible at all times.
+New parts are marked with a MIM stamp.

-• Each treatment is the subject of a written report with photographs showing the state of the object and the materials and techniques used in its treatment.
-During work on instruments of great documentary value, the restorer makes detailed technical drawings.
+• Detailed documentation - Each treatment is recorded in a written report, with photographs showing the object’s condition, as well as the materials and techniques used.
+For instruments of high documentary value, the restorer also produces detailed technical drawings.